 By participating in this externship, students will have an opportunity to learn about the inner workings of the federal criminal justice system.
-Each student will report to, assist and work under the supervision of one or two Criminal Division Assistant United States Attorneys for approximately 10 to 15 hours per week.
-Students will work closely with each of their supervisors in the investigation, preparation and prosecution of criminal cases in federal court in Brooklyn.
+Each student will report to, assist, and work under the supervision of one or two Criminal Division Assistant United States Attorneys for approximately 10 to 15 hours per week.
+Students will work closely with each of their supervisors in the investigation, preparation, and prosecution of criminal cases in federal court in Brooklyn.
 The students' work may include, for example, interviewing federal agents, attending proffers of cooperating witnesses, drafting motions, briefs, plea agreements, and other pleadings, and otherwise assisting in the preparation of such materials.
 Students will also assist Assistant United States Attorneys who are preparing for trial by, for example, attending debriefings of witnesses and drafting jury instructions.
 Every student will appear in court on behalf of the United States at a trial, hearing and/or other court appearance.
-The externship is separate from, although complimentary to, the EDNY seminar.
+The externship is separate from, although complementary to, the EDNY seminar.